Chinese Silver Panda Coins

 Why is the panda such a beloved animal and a national treasure in China?
 For starters, the colorization of the animal represents the yin and yang of the universe.
 They are thought to represent the harmony the world needs today and the Chinese Silver Pandas are often used to bring harmony to a coin collection or investment portfolio.

-Please note: the 2016 Chinese Silver Pandas are changing to metric sizing.
-This means the 1 ounce Silver Panda is now labeled as 30g.
-The 2015 issued coins in this series do not have weight or purity included with their design.
+Please note: as of 2016 Chinese Silver Panda Coins are changing to metric sizing.
+This means the former 1 ounce Silver Panda Coins is now labeled as 30g (meaning it has 30 grams of .999 silver bullion).
+The 2015 issued coins in this silver coin series do not have weight or purity included with their design.

 The first version of the Chinese Silver Panda was minted in 1983 after the successful introduction of gold coins in a similar style.
 The initial coins were only available in a 1 ounce weight and contained a .900 purity with a proof finish.
 These coins did not receive a consistent mintage until 1989, when six standard weights were produced.
 From 1983-1989, some years did not see any coins created.
 In other years, the purity would be .925 instead of .900.
 Therefore it is important to note what year the silver coin was created when purchasing Chinese Silver Pandas.